Recruitment and Selection Procedures

 Some assessment centre style exercises can also assess ability such as in-tray, written analysis/exercise or presentations.

-The demonstration of specific professional skills, knowledge or qualifications.
+- Technical – the demonstration of specific professional skills, knowledge or qualifications.
 This can be assessed through a range of methods including the application form, assessment methods including work sample tests and during an interview.

-The actions and activities that people do which result in effective performance in a role.
+- Assembly Skills and Behaviours – the actions and activities that people do which result in effective performance in a role.
 There are five Assembly Skills and Behaviours, which apply to all roles and all grades within the Secretariat.
 The selection panel will review the Assembly Skills and Behaviours to select those skills and behaviours that they wish to assess during the recruitment process.
 The skills and behaviours will be included in the Job Specification and can be assessed in a variety of ways including the application form, presentation, written/oral analysis exercise and interview.

-The things we do regularly, do well and that motivate us.
+- Strengths – the things we do regularly, do well and that motivate us.
 The Assembly Commission has its own Strengths Dictionary – a set of defined strengths that are relevant to the culture and type of work that we do.
 Strengths are not defined by grade.
 The strengths defined in the Strengths Dictionary have been mapped to the most relevant Assembly Skills and Behaviours but any strength can be assessed if suitable for the role.
 Strengths will be assessed at interview and they will not be listed in the Job Specification.

 16. Essential criteria reflect the experience, ability, technical knowledge, skills and behaviours that an applicant must possess in order to be able to undertake the role.
 In setting essential criteria, selection panels must also consider the minimum period of experience that is necessary.